John Oldcastle: Literary portrayals

 His heretical opinions and early friendship with Henry V created a traditional scandal which long continued.
 In the old play The Famous Victories of Henry V, written before 1588, Oldcastle figures as the Prince's boon companion.
-When Shakespeare adapted that play in Henry IV, Part 1, Oldcastle still appeared, but when the play was printed in 1598, the name was changed to Falstaff (modelled after Sir John Fastolf), in deference to one of Oldcastle's descendants, Lord Cobham.
+When Shakespeare adapted that play in Henry IV, Part 1, Oldcastle still appeared, but when the play was printed in 1598, the name was changed to Falstaff (modelled after Sir John Fastolf), due to the objections of one of Oldcastle's highly influential descendants, the Queen's official censor of stage plays Henry Brooke, 11th Baron Cobham.

-Although the fat knight still remains "my old lad of the Castle", the stage character has nothing to do with the Lollard leader.
-In Henry IV, Part 2 an epilogue emphasises that Falstaff is not Oldcastle: "Falstaff shall die of a sweat, unless already a' be killed with your hard opinions; for Oldcastle died a martyr, and this is not the man."
-In 1599, another play, Sir John Oldcastle, presented Oldcastle in a more kindly light.
+Although Shakespeare's drunken, morbidly obese, and hedonistic excuse for a medieval knight still remains "my old lad of the Castle", the stage character has many differences from the Lollard rebel leader.
+In Henry IV, Part 2 an epilogue alleges that Falstaff is not meant to be Oldcastle: "Falstaff shall die of a sweat, unless already a' be killed with your hard opinions; for Oldcastle died a martyr, and this is not the man."
+In 1599, another play, Sir John Oldcastle, presented Oldcastle in a far less negative light.

+John Oldcastle is the hero of Eliza Bland Smith Erskine Norton's Anti-Catholic play The Martyr, wherein he is renamed Lord Cobham and engaged to Matilda Vernon, rather than married to Joan Oldcastle (née Cobham).